NielsIH/ImageMapper/README.md

 - **Lightweight**: No external frameworks for core functionality
 - **Modular**: Clean separation between phases for iterative development

+## Use Cases

+**Image Mapper is perfect for:**
+- **Construction projects** - Map progress photos to floor plans and site layouts
+- **Archaeological surveys** - Document findings with precise location mapping
+- **Property inspections** - Link inspection photos to property maps and floor plans
+- **Event planning** - Map photos and notes to venue layouts
+- **Facility management** - Track maintenance and asset photos by location
+- **Research projects** - Geolocate field photos and documentation
+- **Underground work** - Map photos in areas without GPS signal

 ## Contributing

-This is a focused project for underground quarry inventarisation.
+This project focuses on versatile photo-to-location mapping.
 Future phases will build incrementally on this foundation.

 ### Code Standards
 - Use ES6+ JavaScript features